SimpleisNice/study/react/reactjsorg.md

         Welcome
       </h1>
       <p className='Dialog-message'>
-        Thank you for visiting our spacecraft!!!
+        Thank you for visiting our space craft!!!
       </p>
     </FancyBorder>
   );